kelvinleandro/shellstation/README.md

 ## Prerequisites

 Before running ShellStation, ensure you have Python installed on your system.
-The games are built with Python 3.8 or later.
+The games are built with Python 3.11.

 ## Installation

 1. Clone the repository:
     ```bash
       git clone https://github.com/kelvinleandro/shellstation
-      cd ShellStation
+      cd shellstation
     ```

 2. No additional libraries are required to run the basic version of the games as they use standard Python libraries.